telerik/blazor-docs/components/menu/icons.md

 # Menu Icons

-You can put an image, sprite or a font icon for each item in the menu to illustrate its purpose for your end users.
+You can put an image, icon class or a font icon for each item in the menu to illustrate its purpose for your end users.
 To apply them, use the following properties:

 * for a font icon, populate the `IconField` parameter of the component or provide an `Icon` property in the data model.
 * for an image, populate the `ImageUrlField` parameter of the component or provide an `ImageUrl` property in the data model.
 This is rendered as `<img src="" />` tag.